bruce-hill/tomo/docs/text.md

 - `pattern`: The pattern to search for.

 **Returns:**
-An array of the matching text groups if the entire text matches the pattern, or a null value otherwise.
+An array of the matching text captures if the entire text matches the pattern, or a null value otherwise.

 **Example:**
 ```tomo